 4- Set up reasonable expectations

 As a beginner gardener, setting up reasonable expectations is the first step to a successful garden.
 Start small to get the feel of what gardening takes.
 Then once you get more experience and enjoyment, you can upgrade and expand to reach your goal.
 I started growing in two 4 by 4 beds, which provide 32 sqft of growing space.
 Six years into it now, I am at 200 sqft of growing space, providing my family of six plenty of food.

 5- Grow and eat what’s in season

 Walking into the grocery store, you may notice that the same types of products are available year-round.
 This makes it difficult to know what is in season and what is not.
 When you decide to grow your own food, the first thing you learn is that each crop has its own growing time or season.
 Once you get acclimated with the idea, you will only consume what is in season, which brings your grocery bill down.

 The initial cost

 The priciest part of having a garden is the initial setup.
 Raised beds and soil are the most expensive materials.
 If you are resourceful and handy, you may cut on the cost by making the beds and getting soil in bulk.
 The good news, though, is that this is the only time you will be spending considerable money on the garden.
 From then on, you will be only spending on seeds and plants, which is not bad, unless you are an impulsive shopper.

 Will I get my money back from the garden?

-There is no way to answer this question accurately.
+There is no exact answer to this question.
 It depends on many factors, such as how much you invested in the setup, where you live, and what you’re growing.
-However, if you use your garden wisely, grow cost-efficient crops, and apply smart gardening techniques, you will definitely get your money back.
+However, if you use your garden wisely, grow efficient crops, and apply smart gardening techniques, you will definitely get your money back.
 It may take a few years before that happens, but it will.
 Bear in mind that the garden is here to grow alongside you, and as your experience grows, your cost will decrease.